egle-git/shears/ntuple_production/README.md

 Main options of grow\_baobabs command:
 -------------------------------------

-Add the `shears/ntuple_production` to your command search path PATH.

-The data sets to process, the json file in case of real data and the EOS destination directory for the produce ntuple need to be listed in a file in the format defined in [1].
-Follows an example of the file content:
+The data sets to process, the json file in case of real data and the EOS destination directory for the produce ntuple need to be listed in a file in the format defined in [1], we suggest to call datasets.txt.
+Follows an example of datasets.txt file content:

 ```
 # output directory: /store/group/phys_smp/AnalysisFramework/Test/Ntuple
 # json file: /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions15/13TeV/Cert_*-*_13TeV_PromptReco_Collisions15_25ns_JSON.txt

-/SingleMuon/Run2015D-PromptReco-v4/MINIAOD
+/SingleMuon/Run2015D-16Dec2015-v1/MINIAOD
 ```

 The output directory path must end with the command